 The average cost of building parking spaces is US$ 24,000 for each aboveground spot and US$ 34,000 for underground, considering 12 cities in the USA and excluding land cost.
 An estimate in Los Angeles, demonstrates that required parking increases the cost of building a shopping centre by 67% for aboveground parking and 93% for underground facilities.
 A study in Seattle indicates that overbuilt parking in residential buildings can increase rent by almost US$ 250.00 per month.

 The cost of constructing parking is included in the price of properties which affects directly the price of real estate and it is built-in in the final price of products sold in stores.
 The problem is that not only those driving to the grocery store and parking for free are paying for it, low-income people with no cars are also subsidising parking spaces that they don’t use through higher prices.

 The same issue occurs when thinking of affordable housing.
 Developers are forced to include a minimum amount of parking that increases the final price of the houses and that won’t necessarily be used.
 A research conducted in Chicago found that a third of parking spaces in apartment buildings are empty overnight.
-At the same time, Shoup estimates that minimum parking requirements reduce the number of apartments in new developments by 13%.
+At the same time, minimum parking requirements reduce the number of apartments in new developments.
 These regulations also limit repurposing of old buildings that don’t have car park or developing a new one in a land parcel that is too small to accommodate the compulsory number of parking spaces.

 Donald Shoup suggests putting a cap on minimum parking requirements in transit-rich neighbourhoods.
 London can be used as an example, the city went from “minimum with no maximum required” to a maximum with no minimum.